 WHAT IS SEO?

 SEO – Search Engine Optimisation – is a method of increasing your visibility in search engines such as Google, Bing and Yahoo.
-Many refer to SEO as a way to increase your organic rankings.
+Many refer to SEO as a way to increase your organic search engine visibility.
 SEO, however, is much more than that.
 It helps drive targeted traffic to your website, which, in turn, generates leads or sales for your business.
 SEO involves many techniques such as keyword research, website audit and offsite promotion, just to name a few.
 Have you ever heard of Google Penguin or Panda?
-These are Google algorithm updates are aimed to reward websites that provide relevant and reputable content for users.
-Your SEO efforts will have to reflect those updates to ensure future success online.
+These are Google algorithms aimed to evaluate websites that provide relevant and reputable content for users.
+Your SEO efforts will have to follow these required Google best practices to ensure future success online.
+This is why you need SEO if you want to be found online.

 WHAT IS PPC?